hasith04/CleanShot/README.md

 >
 > Some features are still experimental and parts of the UI/animations are actively being refined and improved.
 >
-> Expect occasional bugs, unfinished functionality, and frequent design/UX changes between updates.
+> Expect occasional bugs, unfinished functionality, and frequent design/UX changes.

+> AI tools are occasionally used during development for brainstorming, debugging help, refactoring suggestions, and speeding up repetitive tasks.

+> However, CleanShot is not a generated “one-shot” project.
+The app is actively designed, coded, iterated on, tested, and maintained by me — especially the UI/UX decisions, cleanup flow, theming system, and overall product direction.
 ---

 # ✨ Core Features